mattvenn/zero-to-asic-www/content/_index.md

 #### Is there a time limit to complete the course?

 You can take as long as you want with the course materials.
+Office hours expire 3 months after you onboard.

 [Back to top](#tickets)